 Does an EV Charger Need to Be Grounded?

-When metallic parts of your electric vehicle branch circuit, like outlets and electrical panels, come into contact with a live wire (EV charger leakage fault/ EV charger ground fault) —potentially due to EV charger installation failures or cable insulation breakdown—the metal can become charged.
+When metallic parts of your electric vehicle’s branch circuit, like outlets and electrical panels, come into contact with a live wire (EV charger leakage fault/ EV charger ground fault) – potentially due to EV charger installation failures or cable insulation breakdown- the metal can become charged.
 This charge accumulates static electricity.
-If you touch these charged metallic parts while connecting your EV charger plug or during vehicle charging, you risk electric shock.
+If you touch these charged metallic parts while connecting your EV charger plug or while charging your vehicle, you risk electric shock.

-To prevent EV charger leakage faults and ground faults, the electric vehicle branch circuit must be properly grounded, allowing any electrical charge to dissipate safely into the earth in the event of a fault, but they are not intended for continuous current flow.
+To prevent EV charger leakage and ground faults, the electric vehicle branch circuit must be properly grounded, allowing any electrical charge to dissipate safely into the earth in the event of a fault.
+However, they are not intended for continuous current flow.

 Additional methods for EV charger leakage protection include using devices like ground fault circuit interrupters (GFCIs) or residual current devices (RCDs).
-These devices monitor for current imbalances and automatically cut off the power supply when leakage is detected, effectively preventing electrical hazards.
+These devices monitor current imbalances and automatically cut off power when leakage is detected, effectively preventing electrical hazards.

 Critical Points Requiring Grounding for EV Chargers